18 Adult Loft Bed Ideas For Small Rooms And Apartments

 A tiny studio apartment with both a queen-sized bed and walk-in closet may seem too good to be true.
 But this crafty loft and closet duo effortlessly combines both.
-The elevated queen-size bed is built on a walled enclosure that not only allows for plenty of storage options, like mounted shelves but also separates the sleeping area from the open living room and kitchen
+The elevated queen-sized bed is built on a walled enclosure that not only allows for plenty of storage options, like mounted shelves, but also separates the sleeping area from the open living room and kitchen.

 Tiny houses are renowned for their clever multi-purpose designs to make the most of such small living spaces.
 Take a page out of the tiny home playbook and consider a floating loft that hangs above the bathroom.
 The crafty design saves floor area for other storage solutions, like the kitchen cabinets that function as a staircase.

 Maybe a partial enclosure isn’t the best option for your tiny quarters, so why not suspend your bed from the ceiling?
 This might be one of the more unconventional DIY loft bed ideas, but the result is a clever sleeping area that frees up square footage for other small living hacks, like a staircase crafted entirely of storage units.

 What does a love of reading and a tiny apartment that only comprises a single room get you?
 The answer, a floating loft with a built-in bookcase.
 While the ceiling-mounted sleeping space may be a book lover’s dream, the elevated double-bed allows for a quaint lounging area underneath, making entertaining a total breeze.